Dealing With Obstacles

 And then forgetting about them.

 Having goals is important, isn’t it?
 They give you something to work towards.
-They provide motivation and help you starting certain endeavours.
+They provide motivation and help you starting certain endeavors.
 But they also have a dark side.
 Stagnation.
 Plateaus.
 Frustration.
 Luckily there is a better way of approaching goals, so let’s get started!

 Continue reading “Setting Goals”